gillian-guide/gillian-guide.github.io/docs/en/essential-modding/zolikapatch.md

 !!! warning "Compatibility"
     This mod is compatible with all downgraded versions, but not Complete Edition.
 Skip this mod if you do not intend to downgrade - the improvements are negligible if you do not play the [multiplayer](../extras/multiplayer.md).

-This project aims to fix or address some **gameplay issues, aswell as improving core multiplayer experience.** You can read the changelog [here](https://zolika1351.pages.dev/mods/ivpatch).
+This project **improves core multiplayer experience and is considered essential for downgraded versions**.
+You can read the changelog [here](https://zolika1351.pages.dev/mods/ivpatch).

 ---